Upgrade Plan

 What to Expect

 - Upgrades: Generally take effect immediately and unlock features right away.
-Billing is commonly prorated for the time remaining in your current term.
+Billing is commonly prorated for the time remaining in the current term.

 - Downgrades: Typically scheduled for the next renewal to avoid disruptions.
-Make sure your device counts, storage, and integrations align with lower‑tier limits before the change.
+Device counts, storage, and integrations must align with lower‑tier limits before the change.

-- Data and configurations: Your existing content and settings remain intact through an upgrade; for downgrades, ensure limits and feature availability are compatible.
+- Data and configurations: Existing content and settings remain intact through an upgrade; for downgrades, ensure limits and feature availability are compatible.

 Self‑serve vs. Enterprise